 of Alberta, the largest source of U.S. oil imports, said on

-period was C$2.7 billion higher than expected due to strong
+billion), which was C$2.7 billion higher than forecast, while

 The province, which separates its operating budget from its

-capital spending budget, said it borrowed C$2.7 billion over the
+capital spending budget, borrowed C$2.7 billion over the

 nine-month period to fund capital projects.